Jennifer – Chef Wife, Mother of 3

 - I am a Christ follower.
 You can find my testimony here.

-- I LOVE homemade Greek yogurt sweetened with maple syrup.
+- I LOVE homemade Greek yogurt sweetened with peach freezer jam.

 - I am addicted to chapstick and have it with me at all times.